neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/keeping_state.md

 <details>
 <summary><b>Equivalent example</b> without using the <a href="../werkbank/StateKeepingAddon-class.html">StateKeepingAddon</a>.</summary>

-This illustrates what issue the [StateKeepingAddon](../werkbank/StateKeepingAddon-class.html) solves for you, since **you don't have to do this**:
+This illustrates the issue that the [StateKeepingAddon](../werkbank/StateKeepingAddon-class.html) solves for you, since **you don't have to do this**:

 ```dart
 WidgetBuilder myColorPickerUseCase(UseCaseComposer c) {